DB

 • Replaced by 14-day trial

-The honest assessment: for teams that need 10 or fewer data sources and don't need AI, the Professional plan at $159/month offers decent value — especially given unlimited users.
-But the moment you need more sources or AI features, the jump to $399 is steep, and additional data sources at $7 each can push the real monthly cost well above the headline price.
+The honest assessment: for teams with 10 or fewer data sources who don't need AI, Professional at $159/month is defensible — especially given unlimited users.
+But the moment you need AI or more sources, you're jumping to $399/mo, plus $7 per additional source on top.
+Run the source count first.
+The headline price and the real price are often meaningfully different.

 G2